kosmo/gpx-from-strava/README.md

 Creates GPX tracks for all strava activities of a user.
 Uses streams api v3 to reconstruct the uploaded tracks.

 1. Checkout repo
-2. Put your access token for the strava api in a file name access_token.txt directly in the checked out repo
+2. Put your access token for the strava api in a file named 'access_token.txt' directly in the checked out repo
 3. Call strava.rb

 Reconstructed GPX tracks from all your activities will be placed in